kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 The institution of the "dictator"---originally limited to a specific dictate and extraordinary circumstances.
-These mechanisms help to avoid the costs and uncertainties of rebuilding anything from an entirely clean slate, though that is always and implied possibility.
+These mechanisms help to avoid the costs and uncertainties of rebuilding anything from an entirely clean slate, though that is always a possibility.
 As far as blockchains go, the answer is probably that failure in these early days is livable enough to warrant free experimentation.
 If a system fails, we'll survive, and we can learn from it.
 If the line of inquiry trails off, it won't have been the first honest fishing expedition.
 Blockchain as a whole might be a fishing expedition, at least as far as the cryptoanarchists are concerned.

 The harder questions is whether, having convinced ourselves that we've found a way to solve these governance problems in utter independence